 Youth suicide impacts the safety of the school environment.
 It also affects the school community, diminishing the ability of surviving students to learn and the school's ability to educate.
-Suicide and depression awareness and prevention are important goals of the school district.
+Suicide and depression awareness and

 The school district maintains student and parent resources on suicide and depression awareness and prevention.
 Information on this can be obtained from the school office.